mayank190821/Automatic-Codechef-Submission/README.md

 - Open problem.
 - Paste the code into the editor using file.
 - Submit it.
-This is how this project is done.
+<br>This is how this project is done.